HyperdustLab/HyperdustProtocol/README.md

 - `Hyperdust_Epoch_Awards.sol`: The mining contract of the Hyperdust Protocol, through which miners earn HYPT tokens by mining.

-- `Hyperdust_Epoch_Transcition.sol`: The epoch transaction contract of the Hyperdust Protocol, through which users place orders under the epoch, using cloud computing power.
+- `Hyperdust_Epoch_Transaction.sol`: The Hyperdust protocol's epoch transaction contract, where users initiate transactions on the epoch through this contract, utilizing the Hyperdust network's computing resources.

 - `Hyperdust_Security_Deposit.sol`: The miner's security deposit contract of the Hyperdust Protocol, where 10% of the HYPT earned by miners from mining is stored as a quality guarantee deposit for miner services.